MAD - YYZ

 What’s the cheapest day of the week to fly from Madrid to Toronto?

-The average price of all flights from Madrid to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Madrid to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

-For Madrid to Toronto, Sunday is the cheapest day to fly on average and Saturday is the most expensive.
-Flying from Toronto back to Madrid, the best deals are generally found on Wednesday, with Saturday being the most expensive.
+For Madrid to Toronto, Thursday is the cheapest day to fly on average and Sunday is the most expensive.
+Flying from Toronto back to Madrid, the best deals are generally found on Wednesday, with Friday being the most expensive.

 What is the cheapest month to fly from Madrid to Toronto Pearson Intl Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Madrid to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Madrid to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Madrid to Toronto Pearson Intl Airport?